tconbeer/harlequin-web/src/docs/adapters.md

 menuOrder: 1
 ---

 Harlequin uses adapter plug-ins as a generic interface to any database.
-Harlequin ships with adapters for DuckDB (the default) and SQLite; additional adapters Adapters are distributed as their own Python packages that need to be [installed](getting-started/index#installing-database-adapters) into the same environment as Harlequin.
+Harlequin ships with adapters for DuckDB (the default) and SQLite; additional adapters are distributed as their own Python packages that need to be [installed](getting-started/index#installing-database-adapters) into the same environment as Harlequin.

 Once it is installed, to select an adapter other than DuckDB, you use the `--adapter` option (alias `-a`) at the command-line: